nyankoclaws/tp/docs/DeveloperGuide.md

 8. **Support more accurate free time:**
    * A person may not always be free for the same time interval every week.
      * For example, a person can be free at `Mon:1000-1200` for every odd week of the semester, and busy at the time for every even week of the semester.
-   * Hence, it will be useful for user to optionally specify an actual date as part of the free time interval, e.g. `01/01:Mon:1000-1200`.
+   * Hence, it will be useful for the user to optionally specify an actual date as part of the free time interval, e.g. `01/01:Mon:1000-1200`.
      * If the date is not specified, e.g. `Mon:1000-1200`, the free time tag should be interpreted as recurring weekly.

-9. **Make "Invalid command format" error messages more specific:**
+9. **Make the "Invalid command format" error message more specific:**
-   * When user provides a command with invalid format, the "Invalid command format" error messages are too general.
+   * When user provides a command with invalid format, the "Invalid command format" error message is too general.
-     * For example, when executing `add n/Alice d/pgpr`, the error messages will suggest that the command format is invalid, and display the correct format together with a usage example.
+     * For example, when executing `add n/Alice d/pgpr`, the error message will suggest that the command format is invalid, and display the correct format together with a usage example.
      * In this case, the command is invalid as some mandatory parameters are omitted, but new users may not expect that some parameters are mandatory.
-   * Hence, error messages can be enhanced to be more specific, such that user can easily identify the reason of command failure.
+   * Hence, the "Invalid command format" error message can be enhanced to be more specific, such that user can easily identify the reason of command failure.

 10. **Make the `whoisfree` command to search for a range of time:**
     * When user perform a `whoisfree` command, it might be useful to ascertain that a person would be free for the whole duration.